 Statistics on Brain Injuries

 Traumatic brain injury is a major health concern in America.
 Approximately 50,000 Americans die each year after suffering a traumatic brain injury.
 Those that survive suffer for the rest of their lives with neuropsychological impairments affecting their social life and working ability.
-The National Center for Health Statistics was used to gather data on traumatic brain injuries occurring between 1989 and 1998.
+The National Center for Health Statistics was used to gather data on traumatic brain injuries between 1989 and 1998.
 During this time, approximately 53,288 people died each year of an illness associated with having a traumatic brain injury.

 Among young people aged 0-19 years, motor vehicle accidents were the most common cause of traumatic brain injury.
 Among those aged 20-74, firearms were the leading cause of death.
-Among all firearm related deaths, 68 percent were suicides, 27 percent were homicides and 5 percent were unknown or unintentional.
-Firearm deaths due to traumatic brain injury were high among blacks; 70 percent were homicides and most were male.
-Among whites, firearms were the leading cause of death but 78 percent were homicides.
+Among all firearm-related deaths, 68 percent were suicides, 27 percent were homicides, and 5 percent were unknown or unintentional.
+Due to traumatic brain injury, firearm deaths were high among blacks; 70 percent were homicides, and most were male.
+Among whites, firearms were the leading cause of death, but 78 percent were homicides.
 75 years of age or older, falls were the leading cause of traumatic brain injury deaths.
-Motor vehicle accidents declined by 22 percent and firearm-related deaths declined by 14 percent.
+Motor vehicle accidents declined by 22 percent, and firearm-related deaths declined by 14 percent.

-Check out this Youtube video that gives a great overview regarding traumatic brain injuries:TBI Stats by Ethnicity
+Check out this YouTube video that gives a great overview regarding traumatic brain injuries:TBI Stats by Ethnicity

 Being male increases the risk of traumatic brain injury by 3 times.
 American Indian and Alaskan Natives had the highest rate of traumatic brain injuries at 27 deaths per 100,000 population, much higher in males.
 Among American Indians and Alaskan Natives, traumatic brain injuries were caused by suicide 63 percent of the time.
 Blacks had 25 deaths per 100,000 population, four times higher in males.
 Blacks had the highest rates by far compared to whites when it came to motor vehicle accidents.
 Whites had a rate of traumatic injury death of 20 deaths per 100,000 population.TBI Survival Rate

-Among those who survived and had a traumatic brain injury, the ranking was still firearms, motor vehicle accidents and falls in that order.
+Among those who survived and had a traumatic brain injury, the ranking was still firearms, motor vehicle accidents, and falls in that order.
 During 1989-1998, the firearm victim rate declined by 14 percent, the motor vehicle victim rate dropped by 22 percent.
 Fall-related traumatic brain injuries increased.
 Most people died from firearms between the age of 20-24 years of age.
 Most were males at 85 percent.